-Academic Conference Presentations
+Academic Papers and Conference Presentations

 - Foster, D., Conaldi, G. & De Vita, R., 2016, ‘Network Relationships and Job Changes of Software Developers’, paper presented to Sunbelt XXXVI International Social Network Conference, Newport Beach, 5-10 April, Available at